sourcebots/sbot/docs/source/api/index.rst

 ----

-A log file is saved on the USB drive so you can see what your robot did, what it didn’t do, and any errors it raised.
+A log file is saved on the USB drive so you can see what your robot did, what it didn't do, and any errors it raised.
 The file is saved to ``log.txt`` in the top-level directory of the USB drive.

 ..
 Warning:: The previous log file is deleted at the start of